In this Section

 • School of Nursing

 Dr. Maya E. Joseph joined William Paterson University in 2022 with more than two decades of nursing experience in critical care nursing.
 She earned her Ph.D. in Nursing Science from Rutgers College of Nursing, NJ.
 Dr. Joseph’s educational philosophy involves creating the most conducive learning environment for students in online and in-person classrooms.
 Dr. Joseph believes that students learn best when there is freedom of thought and open discussions in the class.
 Dr. Joseph considers adaptability as an asset to academia's evolving teaching and learning needs of multiple generations.
 She values including students in her research work and providing guidance and mentorship to them.
+Dr. Joseph has numerous publications in peer-reviewed journals and serves as a peer reviewer for academic journals.

 Social determinants of health in chronic illness prevention among the minority population is Dr. Joseph’s area of research interest.
 Seeing the disproportionately high complications from diabetes-related cardiovascular disease among Asian Indian patients while working as a nurse in the cardiac surgery unit sparked her interest in this field.
 As a first-generation immigrant researcher of Asian Indian descent, Dr. Joseph considers this a social responsibility to add knowledge about this population in the US.